wikibonsai/vscode-tendr/README.md

 ## Commands

-To see all possible commands, open the [VSCode command palette](https://code.visualstudio.com/api/ux-guidelines/command-palette) and type "wikibonsai".
-But keep in mind that there are several vscode commands in the WikiBonsai extension that are not meant for use in VSCode.
-They are used internally and should probably be left alone.
+To see all possible commands, open the [VSCode command palette](https://code.visualstudio.com/api/ux-guidelines/command-palette) and type "tendr".
+But keep in mind that there are several vscode commands in the extension that are not meant for manual use in VSCode.
+They are called by internal functions and should probably be left alone.

 Target commands are listed here:

 - [Graph](#graph):
-  - `wikibonsai: open tree graph`: Open the tree graph.
+  - `tendr: open tree graph`: Open the tree graph.
-  - `wikibonsai: open web graph`: Open the web graph.
+  - `tendr: open web graph`: Open the web graph.
-  - `wikibonsai: toggle on/off active doc following in graph`: toggle whether the graph should center on the node of the document in the active editor.
+  - `tendr: toggle on/off active doc following in graph`: toggle whether the graph should center on the node of the document in the active editor.
-  - `wikibonsai: toggle on/off fixed nodes in graph`: toggle whether nodes should used fixed coordinates in the graph or not.
+  - `tendr: toggle on/off fixed nodes in graph`: toggle whether nodes should used fixed coordinates in the graph or not.
 - [Semantic Tree](#semantic-tree):
-  - `wikibonsai: sync bonsai`: Sync the semantic tree with the index documents/files.
+  - `tendr: sync bonsai`: Sync the semantic tree with the index documents/files.
 - [Treeviews](#treeviews):
-  - `wikibonsai: refresh bonsai panel`: Refresh the Bonsai Treeview Panel.
+  - `tendr: refresh bonsai panel`: Refresh the Bonsai Treeview Panel.
-  - `wikibonsai: refresh ancestors panel`: Refresh the Ancestor Treeview Panel.
+  - `tendr: refresh ancestors panel`: Refresh the Ancestor Treeview Panel.
-  - `wikibonsai: refresh children panel`: Refresh the Children Treeview Panel.
+  - `tendr: refresh children panel`: Refresh the Children Treeview Panel.
-  - `wikibonsai: refresh forerefs panel`: Refresh the ForeRefs Treeview Panel.
+  - `tendr: refresh forerefs panel`: Refresh the ForeRefs Treeview Panel.
-  - `wikibonsai: refresh backrefs panel`: Refresh the BackRefs Treeview Panel.
+  - `tendr: refresh backrefs panel`: Refresh the BackRefs Treeview Panel.
-  - `wikibonsai: refresh orphans panel`: Refresh the Orphans Treeview Panel.
+  - `tendr: refresh orphans panel`: Refresh the Orphans Treeview Panel.
-  - `wikibonsai: refresh zombies panel`: Refresh the Zombies Treeview Panel.
+  - `tendr: refresh zombies panel`: Refresh the Zombies Treeview Panel.
 - [Wizard](#wizard):
-  - `wikibonsai: search and create files from the wikibonsai wizard` (also available via `ctrl/cmd + k`):
+  - `tendr: search and create files from the wikibonsai wizard` (also available via `ctrl/cmd + k`):
     - Begin typing to search documents.
     - Select a doctype/template to create a new file and then after selection type in the target filename.

 If you are experiencing issues, you can try using these debug commands:

 - Debug:
-  - `wikibonsai: dump bonsai to .json file`
+  - `tendr: dump bonsai to .json file`
-  - `wikibonsai: dump index to .json file`
+  - `tendr: dump index to .json file`
-  - `wikibonsai: print link index in console`
+  - `tendr: print link index in console`
-  - `wikibonsai: print bonsai in console`
+  - `tendr: print bonsai in console`
-  - `wikibonsai: clear index and rebuild from files`
+  - `tendr: clear index and rebuild from files`

 ## Configs